IBM/gdsc-sdk/bash/docs/DataSensitivitiesApi.md

 Get the summary of sensitivities

-Get a summarised information about all sensitivities classified by Guardium Insights SaaS DSPM.
+Get a summarised information about all sensitivities classified by Guardium DSPM.

 ### Example